-What’s The Difference Between Primary And Secondary Emotions?
+The Difference Between Primary And Secondary Emotions

-Medically reviewed by Dr. April Brewer, DBH, LPC
+Medically reviewed by Dr. April Brewer, DBH, LPC and Julie Dodson, MA, LCSW

-Updated April 23, 2024by BetterHelp Editorial Team
+Updated November 22, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-The ability to feel emotions is part of what makes us human.
+The ability to experience emotions is part of what makes us human.
 Many people struggle to understand the different emotional states they may experience and what causes them.
 Learning about the different types of universal emotions—including primary and secondary emotions—can help.

-What are emotions, exactly?
+What are emotions?

 Emotions can complicate life

 Typically, primary emotions are more transient than secondary emotions.
 They may also have an effect on body language and facial expressions or may trigger other physiological responses.
 They usually reflect a more instinctive initial reaction, until our logical brain starts processing the event.
-Once cognition kicks into gear, the way you feel about something that happened may change.
-That’s where secondary emotions—which can be far more long-lasting—may come into play.

-To tell if an emotion you’re feeling is primary or secondary, think about the timing.
+To tell if an emotion you’re experiencing is primary or secondary, think about the timing.
 If it’s the first thing you feel in response to a stimulus such as an event or conversation, it’s likely a primary emotion—especially if it came on strongly and started fading shortly after.
 If an emotion lingers long after the event has happened, it’s likely to be secondary.
 If the emotion is complex and/or relates to past experiences, it’s almost always secondary.

 Where do secondary emotions come from?

 If primary emotions are typically instinctive, where do secondary emotions come from?
 The answer is that many of them are learned responses.
 Secondary emotions often refer to how you feel about the primary emotion you experienced, and we may face conflicting information on how we should relate to different primary emotions.
-These things may be instilled in us by our parents or caregivers, other role models, the media, etc. For example, you may have learned to feel shame or embarrassment as a secondary emotion after feeling anger or sadness.
-While these associations may be deep-seated, it may be possible to change them with effort and patience over time.

-How understanding your emotions can be useful
+How understanding your primary and secondary emotions can be useful

 Distinguishing between primary and secondary emotions may help you gain a deeper understanding of yourself and your own emotional landscape.
 Understanding what triggers certain secondary emotions and how to work through them can be an insightful exercise.
 When secondary emotions cause us problems or interfere with our lives or relationships, it can be helpful to delve into their triggers and potentially address any wounds that may exist from past trauma or other negative experiences.
 Plus, understanding how your emotions work can help you become more aware of and gain more control over them, which can benefit your overall mental and social well-being.

 Experiencing emotions is a perfectly normal and healthy part of the human experience.
 However, if you find that your emotional reactions are causing distress or problems in your life, a therapist may be able to help.
-They can work with you to identify the secondary emotions you’re feeling in response to certain stimuli and potentially discover the underlying causes.
+They can work with you to identify the secondary emotions you’re experiencing in response to certain stimuli and potentially discover the underlying causes.
 If wounds from past experiences play an outsize role in your reactions, they may be able to help you on the path to healing.

 If you feel more comfortable meeting with a therapist virtually, online therapy is one available treatment option.
 A platform like BetterHelp can connect you with a therapist whom you can speak with via phone call, video call, and/or chat to address the emotional challenges you may be facing.
 Research suggests that virtual therapy may be a viable alternative to in-person sessions, and many find it to be a more convenient and cost-effective option as well.
 Regardless of the treatment method or format you choose, getting in touch with your secondary emotions and their roots can help you feel more stable, healthy, and in control of your life.